-The Honorable Judge Debra L. Boros presides over the team of the Juvenile Drug Court.
+The Honorable Judge Frank J. Janik presides over the team of the Juvenile Drug Court.
 Participants must engage in drug and alcohol treatment, demonstrate stability in their educational program, engage in positive activities in the community and achieve sobriety with the assistance of intensive treatment and supervision.
-Juvenile Drug Court utilizes a level system and graduated sanctions and rewards system.
+Juvenile Drug Court utilizes a level system with graduated sanctions and rewards.
 Based on an agreement with the Lorain County Prosecutor's Office and upon successful completion of the program, the presenting charge(s) are dismissed and the record is sealed.
 Failure to comply with the terms of the program results in termination from the program and the case being set for disposition.

-Tthe Juvenile Drug Court was awarded final certification and recognition as a Specialized Docket as outlined by the Rules of Superintendence of the Ohio Supreme Court.
-Reapplication for continued certification will occur in 2017.
+In 2017, the Juvenile Drug Court was awarded ongoing certification as a Specialized Docket as outlined by the Rules of Superintendence of the Ohio Supreme Court.

 Males Females

-Participants 13 6 7
+Participants 15 10 5

-Terminations 6 2 4
+Terminations 6 3 3

-Graduations 3 1 2
+Graduations 3 2 1

-Neutral Discharge 1